-Even a perfect p-i-n diode would have multiplication factor M very steeply rising with the bias voltage V_a, because the high electric field zone covers it almost completely.
+Even a perfect p-i-n diode would have multiplication factor M very steeply rising with the bias voltage V_a, because the depletion layer is wide (for obtaining high detection efficiency) and the high electric field zone covers it almost completely.
 It would be extremely difficult to obtain a stable and accurately controlled gain M.